J-1 Visa Engineering Project Manager Jobs

 Understand the two-year home residency requirement early

-If your home country government funded your exchange or appears on the Exchange Visitor Skills List, you may face a two-year home residency requirement before qualifying for H-1B or green card status.
+If your home country government funded your exchange or appears on the Exchange Visitor Skills List, you may face a two-year home residency requirement before qualifying for H-1B visa or green card status.
 Identify this before signing an offer, since it affects post-program career planning significantly.

 Secure prevailing wage documentation before your start date